TraxNet/ShadingZenCpp/Readme.md

 ## Current state

-This library is currently is in its infant state, there are many areas to develop and it currently lacks ARM Neon support.
+This library is currently in its infant state, there are many areas to develop and it currently lacks ARM Neon support.
 NOTE: It is still not ready to be used in any project.

 ## License